JanmejayR/ocr-reader/Readme.md

 docker build -t ocr-reader .
 docker run -p 3000:3000 ocr-reader
 ```

+3. Make API calls from postman
+To call the apis from Postman, Import the **ocr-reader.postman_collection.json** file into postman and execute them from postman.
+I have included a sample base64 image url there.

 This project is a Node.js server that utilizes Tesseract OCR (Version 5) to provide two APIs: